Assassination of Ninoy Aquino: Initial claims

-Mere hours after the shooting, the government alleged that Rolando Galman was the man who killed Aquino, falsely accusing Galman of being a communist hitman acting on orders from Philippine Communist Party chair Rodolfo Salas.
+Mere hours after the shooting, the government alleged that Rolando Galman (then unidentified) was the man who killed Aquino, falsely accusing him of being a communist hitman acting on orders from Philippine Communist Party chair Rodolfo Salas.
 During a press conference held at 5:15 pm (four hours after the assassination), Prospero Olivas (then the chief of the Philippine Constabulary Metropolitan Command) claimed that the assailant in "his twenties, dressed in blue pants and white shirt" (Note: Contrary to Olivas, Galman, the alleged person, was wearing a light blue shirt.) shot Aquino in the back of the head from behind with a .357 Magnum revolver; however, Olivas excluded from his accounts chemistry report C-83-1136, which showed that fragments extracted from Aquino were from a .38 caliber or .45 caliber pistol.
+The alleged assailant would only be later revealed by authorities to be Rolando Galman on August 26, 1983.

 A military reenactment aired on August 27, 1983, featuring many of the AVSECOM officials actually involved in the assassination.
 The reenactment showed that as Aquino (flanked by three officers) descended down the 19-step stairs of the jetway for 9.5 seconds, the assailant emerged from the back of the stairs and fired at Aquino.
 Several members of the security detail in turn fired a single volley at Galman, killing him.
 Olivas later admitted that the reenactment had "some inaccuracies, such as the wrong type of plane and the absence of several people at the scene of the murder," and hinted of a potential "second" and more accurate reenactment.
 An official report of the Marcos government and Pablo Martinez stated that Galman shot Aquino dead.
 However, there is no solid evidence to substantiate this claim.